KennthShang/PhaBOX/README.md

 <img src='logo1.png'>

-This is the source code of our website [Phage BOX](https://phage.ee.cityu.edu.hk)
+This is the source code of our website [Phage BOX](https://phage.ee.cityu.edu.hk).
+Please note that this stand-alone version is only avaliable on Linux system

 Phage BOX is a python library for phage-related tasks, including phage identification, taxonomy classification, host prediction and lifestyle prediction.
 We integrate our previous published tools: PhaMer, PhaGCN, CHERRY, and PhaTYP into one program.
 In addition, we optimized the functions in these program to save computation resourse and time and provided an one-shot mode to run all the pipelines using one command.
 Hope you will enjoy it.